1995 Portuguese legislative election: CDS – People's Party

 Following Monteiro's election as leader, the name "People's Party (PP)" was added to the party's name in 1993, and officially approved by party delegates in a party congress two years later, in February 1995.
+Manuel Monteiro's more right-wing and eurosceptic positions, led party founder and former leader Freitas do Amaral to announce his departure from the party in 1992.

-PCP 1992 leadership election
+Portuguese Communist Party

 The historic Portuguese Communist Party leader, Álvaro Cunhal, announced he would step down from the leadership of the party in late 1992.
-Carlos Carvalhas, the party's deputy leader was chosen as Cunhal's successor and was unanimously elected, but Cunhal remained a powerful figure within the party as a new body, the National Council, was created and Cunhal would lead it.
+Carlos Carvalhas, the party's deputy leader was chosen as Cunhal's successor and was unanimously elected, but Cunhal remained a powerful figure within the party as a new body, the National Council, was created so that Cunhal could lead it.